 Do I have to choose a primary care specialty to participate in TRUST?

 No. TRUST Scholars will generally choose a primary care specialty (Family Medicine, Internal Medicine or Pediatrics).
-However, other specialties with physician workforce shortages lend themselves to rural or underserved practices, such as: General Surgery, OB/Gyn, Psychiatry, etc. In general, participating in TRUST will be advantageous preparation for students entering most specialties.
+However, other specialties with physician workforce shortages lend themselves to underserved practices, such as: General Surgery, OB/Gyn, Psychiatry, etc. In general, participating in TRUST will be advantageous preparation for students entering most specialties.

 What happens if I decide to leave the TRUST program prior to graduation?

 TRUST will prepare you to be an excellent physician no matter what your career choice.
 Students who complete the WRITE program have matched in competitive residency programs.
 We expect all Scholars to complete the TRUST program.
 If circumstances arise that could impact your participation, we request you visit with us and we will assist in the determination.